ara-framework/nova-react-bridge/README.md

 ### Mounting Hypernova Client Component

-The `Nova` component emits an custom event called `NovaMount` on the `document` when the React componend is mounted.
-The event needs to be listen by the Hypernova's client script in order to mount the view when the placeholders is ready.
+The `Nova` component emits a custom event called `NovaMount` on the `document` when the React component is mounted.
+The event needs to be listened by the Hypernova's client script in order to mount the view when the placeholder is ready.

 ```js
 import { renderClient } from 'hypernova-redom'